 Traditionally, when making decisions about how much product to produce, buy, allocate, and later rebalance, retailers used whatever data they had on hand to determine what sales performance they could expect.

-In the past, it made perfect sense to approach merchandising solely from the top down.
+In the past, it made perfect sense to approach merchandise planning from the top down.
 Retailers had to use the data they had on hand and were able to collect and interpret with currently available tools.
 But no matter how good your data is, or how much of it you have, it’s only as good as the tools you use and the approaches you take.

-A major issue with pure top-down approaches is their distance from reality.
-By basing decisions on oversimplified data and then forcing them down on current merchandising execution, it’s basically a recipe for misalignment, especially when reality doesn’t unfold as you expected it to.
+A major issue with top-down approaches to merchandise planning is their distance from reality.
+By basing decisions on oversimplified data and then forcing them down on current merchandising execution, it’s a recipe for misalignment, especially when reality doesn’t unfold as expected.

-For example, what happens when some external factor, such as bad weather, keeps customers from heading to physical locations in the middle of the season?
-What if demand over online channels suddenly picks up out of nowhere?
+For example, what happens when some external factor, be it bad weather or a global pandemic, keeps customers from heading to physical locations in the middle of the season?
+What if demand over your online channels suddenly picks up out of nowhere?

-Top-down approaches defined months earlier don’t have “listening” capacity necessary for adjusting course as reality plays itself out.
-And this is essential for keeping up with the most subtle changes that occur because of their much bigger impact on the bottom line.
+Top-down decisions taken months earlier don’t have “listening” capacity necessary for adjusting course as reality plays itself out.
+And this capability is essential for keeping up with the most subtle changes that occur because of their much bigger impact on the bottom line.

 Overgeneralization leads to overcompensation